Day 1 London - In flight

 Day 14 Knysna - George - Oudtshoorn

 This morning we leave for George and the Outeniqua Transport Museum, where we view the large selection of steam locomotives and rolling stock.
 Later we ride on the Outeniqua Powervan, a diesel railcar, which takes us up into the stunningly scenic mountains on a historic railway line.
 From there we are taken to the Safari Ostrich Farm for an included lunch and a tour.
-Our hotel tonight is the Queens Hotel (4T) or Mooiplaas Guest House (4T) in Oudtshoorn.
+Our hotel tonight is the Queens Hotel (4T) in Oudtshoorn.

 Day 15 Oudtshoorn - Hermanus - Cape Town